Trump Mulls Squeezing Iran With Tougher Sanctions

 -

-The Trump White House is poised to ratchet up existing sanctions against Iran and is weighing a much stricter interpretation of the nuclear agreement between Tehran and world powers.
+The Trump White House is poised to ratchet up existing sanctions against Iran and is weighing a much stricter interpretation of the nuclear agreement between Tehran and major world powers.

-The administration is inclined to adopt “a more rigorous application of the tools at its disposal,” a senior White House official told Foreign Policy, referring to sanctions policy.
-Among the options under consideration: Broadening U.S. sanctions to include much larger chunks of the Iranian economy linked to the Islamic Revolutionary Guard Corps.
+The administration is inclined to adopt a “more rigorous application of the tools at its disposal,” a senior White House official told Foreign Policy, referring to sanctions policy.
+Among the options under consideration: broadening U.S. sanctions to include much larger chunks of the Iranian economy linked to the Islamic Revolutionary Guard Corps (IRGC).

 No final decision has been taken by the president or the cabinet.
 But officials said some decisions will need to be taken soon.
 On April 25, Iran and the six governments that negotiated the nuclear deal with Tehran, including the United States, are due to meet in Vienna for a quarterly review of the accord.